cshahu/Flashcard-O-Matic-main-chetna/README.md

-This is a front-end capstone project for the Thinkful Software Engineering Curriculum.
-This project served to practice integration of React Router API with JavaScript logic.

-This app allows for the creation, modification and use of text flashcards to aide in study.
+A local school has decided to put together a flashcard application, Flashcard-o-matic, to help their students study online.
+Teachers will use this application to create decks of flashcards for the subjects they teach, and students will study the decks.
+The school needs you to build the application that the students and teachers will use.

-To initialize, git or download this repository, run `npm install` and then `npm start`
+run `npm install` and then `npm start`